PM Modi to inaugurate celebrations of iconic week of Finance and General Affairs Ministries - ExBulletin

 PM Modi to inaugurate celebrations of iconic week of Finance and General Affairs Ministries

-The PMO noted in a statement that this week is celebrated as part of “Azadi Ka Amrit Mahotsav” (AKAM) from June 6-11.

 Modi will launch the national portal for credit-related government programs – Jan Samarth Portal.
-It is a one-stop digital portal linking government credit systems, the PMO said, adding that it is a first-of-its-kind platform that directly connects recipients to lenders.
+It is a unique digital portal linking government credit systems, the PMO said, adding that it is a one-of-a-kind platform that directly connects recipients to lenders.

 The main objective of the Jan Samarth portal is to encourage the inclusive growth and development of various sectors by guiding them and providing them with the right kind of government benefits through simple and easy digital processes.
 The portal provides end-to-end coverage of all linked plans.

-The Prime Minister’s Office said Modi will also inaugurate a digital exhibition that traces the journey of the two ministries over the past eight years, and release special sets of 1, 2, 5, 10 and 20 coins.
+The PMO said Modi will also inaugurate a digital exhibition that traces the journey of the two ministries over the past eight years and will release special sets of Re 1, Rs 2, Rs 5, Rs 10 and Rs 20 coins.

-These special series of coins will be themed around the AKAM logo and will also be easily identifiable by the visually impaired.

 Sources